 The issue that I had with the recipe from ironyou is that I don’t have a microwave to cook the cauliflower and it didn’t look like I was going to be able to squeeze out much water as a result.
 So I sautéed it in a dry ceramic pan and added psyllium to the mix to absorb the extra water.

 It turned out beautifully.
-Yummy, filling and a great base for melted cheese (check out his photo at theironyou) and for eggs and spinach.
-I can imagine how wonderful it would be as the base for eggs benedict.
+Yummy, filling, and a great base for melted cheese (check out his photo at theironyou) and for eggs and spinach.
+I can imagine how wonderful it would be as the base of an eggs benedict.

 1 head cauliflower, leaves and brown spots trimmed off (makes 5 – 6 cups of riced cauliflower)

 3 tb psyllium husks